cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 $ simd query group tally-result $PROPOSAL_ID
 ```

-Wait for the policy-prescribed 10 minutes, after which your proposal should have passed, as the weighted tally of _Yes_ votes is above the decision policy threshold:
+While you wait for the policy-prescribed 10 minutes, you can confirm that the final tally is still empty.
+After the 10 minutes have gone by your proposal should have passed, because the weighted tally of _Yes_ votes is above the decision policy threshold.
+Confirm this by looking at its `status`.
+It should be `PROPOSAL_STATUS_ACCEPTED`:

 ```sh
 $ simd query group proposal $PROPOSAL_ID
 ```

 By default proposals are not executed immediately.
+You can confirm this by looking at the proposal, it contains `executor_result: PROPOSAL_EXECUTOR_RESULT_NOT_RUN`.
 This is to account for the fact that not everything may be in place to successfully execute the proposal's messages.
 As you recall, you already funded the group policy.
-If you had not done it ahead of time, now would have been a good time to fund it.
+If you did not fund it ahead of time, now is the time to do it

 Execute the proposal now: